cristosal/orm/README.md

 ## Usage

-Here is a simple example of insert, update, and find one
+Here is a simple example of insert, update, and find one.  **Error checking has been omitted for brevity**

 ```go
 package main